Non-identical moir\'e twins in bilayer graphene: Temperature dependence and thermally activated regimes for the local and non-local resistance

-We have performed the same local versus non-local measurements for the configuration at $120^{\circ}$.
-However, at the moment when we performed these measurements we have lost one contact (\#6 in Fig.\ref{120deg}a).
+We have performed local versus non-local measurements for $120^{\circ}$ alignment, sample I. However, at the moment of the measurements contact \#6 was broken, Fig.\ref{120deg}a.
 This clearly impacted the saturation regime of our measurements, since it changes the geometrical configuration of our sample.
-However, the cubic relation is still visible, Fig. \ref{120deg}b.
+However, a nearly cubic relation, $\rho^{2.5}$ is still visible, Fig. \ref{120deg}b.
+Considering that the width of our sample is divided by a factor of two given the change in configuration, and using equation (2) of the main text, the expected value for the non-local resistance in the fully developed valley Hall regime is $\approx1.8$ k$\Omega$ (dashed line in Fig. \ref{120deg}b), instead we obtain $\approx1.2$ k$\Omega$, which we consider in good agreement.

+It is also important to remark that, in the same fashion as for the measurements at 0$^{\circ}$, for temperatures higher than 70 K the $\rho^{2.5}$ dependence is lost.